Madrid Barajas Airport Guide

 Línea Exprés (line 23): Atocha railway station - Airport

 Fare: A single ticket costs €5.
 You can buy tickets (cash only) on board the bus.
 Change will be given for notes of under €20.
-Runs every 15-20 mins during the day and every 35 at night.
+Frequency: The bus departs every 15-20 mins during the day and every 35 minutes at night.

 Route 200: Avenida de América-Airport

-City bus route 200 runs from terminals T1, T2, T3 and T4 of Adolfo Suárez Madrid-Barajas airport to the Avenida de América Transport Hub, where there are connections to several city and intercity bus routes and the Madrid Metro system.
+City bus route 200 departs from terminals T1, T2, T3 and T4 to the Avenida de América Transport Hub, where there are connections to several city and intercity bus routes and the Madrid Metro system.

 Suburban (local) trains